crgeary/phaser-starter/README.md

 -   ESLint & Prettier
 -   Automatic deployments to Itch

+## Usage

+There are a number of available scripts, but the most useful are:

+-   `npm run build` - Create a production build, output to `dist`
+-   `npm run watch` - Start a development server

+For a full list, use: `npm run`

 ## Itch Deployments

 A [workflow](./.github/workflows/deploy.yml) is included to automatically deploy the dist directory to an Itch game.
 By default, this will only run when a new GIT tag is detected matching the `v*` format, but can be easily customised should you want to change this.